 Correct system installation and configuration can ensure stable and expected product performance with little or no maintenance; an incorrect or faulty configuration, on the other hand, can compromise the system and make it unstable, slow or vulnerable to security threats.
 That is why interventions in administration of the product must be restricted to trained administrators with a detailed knowledge of the manufacturer's instructions and general best practices in planning and maintaining IT systems.
 We recommend entering an agreement with the manufacturer upon purchase of the product to ensure flawless, uninterrupted operation of the archive system, which, for many users, constitutes a "mission critical" system.

-The administrator sets parameters for IMiS/ARChive Server in the configuration file based on server resource usage, which they then monitor through periodic overviews of server status, log entries and requirements of the application environment.
+The administrator sets parameters for IMiS®/ARChive Server in the configuration file based on server resource usage, which they then monitor through periodic overviews of server status, log entries and requirements of the application environment.

 The administrator manages the system's configuration parameters in line with the manufacturer's instructions.
-These parameters affect the classification scheme, entity templates, attribute metadata schemes, plug-in settings for different support services for the system, etc. In the current build, these parameters can be changed using console tools and a knowledge of the system's data model; future builds will enable this functionality via an administrator interface.
+These parameters affect the classification scheme, entity templates, attribute metadata schemes, plug-in settings for different support services for the system, etc. These operations are performed using the administration interface within the IMiS®/Client, described in the product manual.

 We also offer product training for user-administrators and recommend customers consider a maintenance agreement, as we provide professional product management services.
 These services can ensure the uninterrupted operation of the server over an extended period of time.